-- Oracle Database Java Developer's Guide - This book introduces the basic concepts of Java in Oracle Database 10g and provides general information about server-side configuration and functionality.
-Information that pertains to the Oracle database Java environment in general, rather than to a particular product such as JDBC or SQLJ, is in this book. - It also discusses Java stored procedures, which are programs that run directly in the Oracle database.
-With stored procedures, Java developers can implement business logic at the server level, thereby improving application performance, scalability, and security. - Oracle Database JDBC Developer's Guide and Reference
+Oracle Database Java Developer's Guide

+This book introduces the basic concepts of Java in Oracle Database 11g and provides general information about server-side configuration and functionality.
+Information that pertains to Oracle Database Java environment in general, rather than to a particular product such as JDBC or SQLJ, is in this book.

+It also discusses Java stored procedures, which are programs that run directly in Oracle Database.
+With stored procedures, Java developers can implement business logic at the server level, thereby improving application performance, scalability, and security.

+Oracle Database JDBC Developer's Guide and Reference

 This book covers programming syntax and features of the Oracle implementation of the JDBC standard.
-This includes an overview of the Oracle JDBC drivers, details of the Oracle implementation of JDBC 1.22, 2.0, and 3.0 features, and discussion of Oracle JDBC type extensions and performance extensions.
+This includes an overview of the Oracle JDBC drivers, details of the Oracle implementation of JDBC 1.22, 2.0, 3.0, and 4.0 features, and discussion of Oracle JDBC type extensions and performance extensions.